wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 1. Create a new <strong>workspace</strong>.

-   When a workspace is created, Subset Default objects are automatically imported or via the option Import Subset. the `Standard.tce` file is located at `%TRICENTIS_PROJECTS%\ToscaCommander`.
+   When a workspace is created with "Use workspace template" checked, Subset Default objects are automatically imported or via the option Import Subset in the file is located at:

+   `%TRICENTIS_PROJECTS%\ToscaCommander\Standard.tce`

    The Standard.tce file (default objects) contains Modules, pre-defined Virtual Folders, and Standard Reports.